nezaboodka/reactronic/README.md

 are changed, the `render` cache becomes invalid and causes invalidation and immediate re-execution of reactive function `refresh`.
-While executed, the `refresh` function enqueues re-rendering request to React, which calls `render` function and it renews its cache.
+While executed, the `refresh` function enqueues re-rendering request to React, which calls `render` function renewing its cache.

 In general case, all caches are automatically and immediately marked as invalid when changes are made in those state object properties